DanielePassabi/BDT_Project_2021/README.md

 In folder `database_population` there are two files.

 - `config.py`, with configuration settings necessary to populate the database for the first time.
-In details in contains:
+In details it contains:
   - Paths of folders of the csv files downloaded from ANAC official website, available at this [link](https://dati.anticorruzione.it/opendata/dataset?page=1).
   - Credentials of the MySQL database in which the cleaned data will be stored